NewGamezzz/espnet/doc/espnet3/multiple_gpu.md

 ```

 Lightning handles process spawning, communication, gradient accumulation, and
 checkpointing.
-No wrapper scripts are required—`espnet3.trainer.trainer` reads
+No wrapper scripts are required because `espnet3.components.trainer`
-this configuration and forwards it to Lightning.
+reads this configuration and forwards it to Lightning.

 When running under a scheduler (e.g., SLURM) make sure the submission command
 requests matching resources, for example: